antopolskiy/antopolskiy.github.io/content/post/gpt3_1.md

 As you can see, we can get predictions for multiple games in the same request.

 However, what if we want to get predictions for multiple games and multiple labels (genres) at the same time?
-In the next post I will show how to use markdown tables structure to achieve this goal.
+In the next post, I will show how to use the markdown tables structure to achieve this goal.